udayakumar-s/ej2-angular-docs/ej2-angular/treeview/how-to/set-tool-tip-for-tree-nodes.md

 ---
 layout: post
 title: Set tool tip for tree nodes in Angular Treeview component | Syncfusion
-description: Learn here all about Set tool tip for tree nodes in Syncfusion ##Platform_Name## Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Set tool tip for tree nodes in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Set tool tip for tree nodes
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Set tool tip for tree nodes in Angular Treeview component